USAJOBS/help-center/working-in-government/unique-hiring-paths/veterans/disabled.md

 You are eligible if you:

-* retired from active military service with a service-connected disability rating of 30% or more; OR
+* Retired from active military service with a service-connected disability rating of 30% or more; OR
-* you have a rating by the Department of Veterans Affairs showing a compensable service-connected disability of 30% or more.
+* You have a rating by the Department of Veterans Affairs showing a compensable service-connected disability of 30% or more.

 ## Disabled Veterans Enrolled in a VA Training Program